taazarel/Voheim/lore/location/Aga Brakksi.md

 1. A sapphire teardrop
 1. A scroll with a river drawn upon it.
 Along the river there is a poem.
 1. A living fox with a silver hide
-1. A glass plate
+1. A glass bowl
-1. 20 identical stone leaves
 1. A spearshaft with a black banner wrapped across it
+2. A marble musicbox
+3. A plant of red sand
+4. Clay Scales (as in the weight)
+5. 20 identical stone leaves

 ### Locations
 1. A forest of mirrors